 Purchase a Resume Book

-As an employer, you can purchase online access to the resumes of current Georgia Tech students and alumni who have graduated during the past two years, and are active in our Center for Career Discovery and Development database.
+As an employer, you can purchase online access to the resumes of current Georgia Tech students and alumni who have graduated during the past two years, and are active in our Career Center database.
 Resume Book Access includes the following features: Filter student resumes using keywords, academic major, year in school and degree type; Use the Advanced Search tab to do a more detailed search through the resumes using graduation date and work authorization; Email curated students to invite them to your info session.

-The Center for Career Discovery and Development will promote your event through Careerbuzz when you complete the advertising procedures your employer relations team member will to send you.
+The Georgia Tech Career Center will promote your event through Careerbuzz when you complete the advertising procedures your employer relations team member will to send you.
 We also recommend taking the following steps:

 Contact the appropriate student professional organizations.
 The list may be found online at: